threefoldtech/info_grid/src/playground/nextcloud.md

 As mentioned before, TURN servers relay data to help call participants connect to each other.
 All data sent to TURN server is encrypted in this case, so it's perfectly safe to use a free public server.

 That said, such free servers are not common, because relaying video chat uses a lot of bandwidth.
-As of the time of writing, Open Relay Project is one example the includes [instructions for use with Nextcloud Talk](https://www.metered.ca/tools/openrelay/#turn-server-for-nextcloud-talk).
+As of the time of writing, Open Relay Project is one example that includes [instructions for use with Nextcloud Talk](https://www.metered.ca/tools/openrelay/#turn-server-for-nextcloud-talk).

 TURN server configuration can be found by opening the Talk settings, like this: